Imad Wasim

-Syed Imad Wasim (born 18 December 1988), commonly known as Imad Wasim, is a Pakistani cricketer who played for Pakistan national cricket team from 2015 to 2024.
+Syed Imad Wasim Haider (born 18 December 1988), commonly known as Imad Wasim, is a Pakistani cricketer who played for Pakistan national cricket team from 2015 to 2024.
 He is a left-handed all-rounder.
-Imad is considered as a Twenty20 specialist and played for many franchises around the world.
+Imad is considered a Twenty20 specialist and played for many franchises around the world.
 He was a key member of the Pakistan team that won the 2017 ICC Champions Trophy.

 In August 2018, he was one of thirty-three players to be awarded a central contract for the 2018–19 season by the Pakistan Cricket Board (PCB).
 In March 2019, he captained the Pakistan One Day International (ODI) team for the first time.
 On 24 November 2023, Imad announced his retirement from all forms of international cricket.
 But on 23 March 2024, he withdrew his retirement from International cricket for 2024 ICC Men's T20 World Cup.
 On 24 May 2024 Imad was named in Pakistan squad for 2024 ICC Men's T20 World Cup.
 He had the best Economy rate for Pakistan of 4.00 in 2024 ICC Men's T20 World Cup.
 He again announced his retirement from international cricket in December 2024.

 Early and personal life

 Wasim was born in Swansea, Wales.
 His father briefly worked in England as an engineer.
 Wasim's parents moved to Pakistan when he was at a very early age, Wasim growing up in Islamabad, and he consequently played all first-class cricket there.
 He was studying medicine before his career in cricket, but quit when he got a chance to play for the under-19 Pakistan team.

 In August 2019, Wasim married Sannia Ashfaq at the Shah Faisal Mosque in Islamabad.

 The couple had their first child, a daughter, in 2021.
 Their second child, a son, was born in 2022.

+Imad Wasim announced his remarriage to Nyla two months after filing for divorce from his first wife, Ashfaq, citing long-standing issues.
+He expressed regret for past decisions and emphasized his commitment to his children and privacy.